apache/spark/docs/configuration.md

   <td>
     (Netty only) Timeout for the established connections between shuffle servers and clients to be marked as idled.
-The connection will be closed for it is quiet or may be dead whether there are still outstanding request or not.
+The connection will be closed for it is quiet or may be dead whether there are still outstanding requests or not.
   </td>
   <td>3.2.0</td>
 </tr>